Ratstail91/Toy/c-api/toy_scope_h.md

 # toy_scope.h

-This header defines the `Toy_Scope` structure, which stores all of the variables used within a given block of code.
+This header defines the scope structure, which stores all of the variables used within a given block of code.

 Scopes are arranged into a linked list of ancestors, each of which is reference counted.
 When a scope is popped off the end of the chain, every ancestor scope has it's reference counter reduced by 1 and, if any reach 0, they are freed.

+This is also where Toy's type system lives.

 ## Defined Functions